joshmjazz-create/Mercado-Website/replit.md

 - Replaced biography with authentic content about Joshua's career
 - Italicized "A Legendary Night" and "Impractical Jokers" titles
 - Removed "Subscribe to Calendar" button from schedule page
-- Set up Google Calendar API integration (credentials configured, troubleshooting 400 error)
+- Successfully implemented Google Calendar integration using public iCal feed (no API key required)
 - Updated Bio page to single "Biography" heading with continuous narrative text
 - Added Music page with album cover gallery and three categories
 - Implemented album categories: Original (4), Featured On (2), Upcoming (2)